 Make a plan for safe roof work

-Every roofing project should have a plan designed to determine the tasks that need to be accomplished.
+Every roofing project should have a rooftop safety plan designed to determine the tasks that need to be accomplished.
 Evaluating the potential fall hazards on the roof and implementing steps to prevent falls is crucial.
 It is also ideal for deciding which personal protective equipment (PPE) will be needed to keep all workers safe.
 Quick yet informative meetings with all team members on the project are also a good idea to remind everyone of the hazards that are around and to help prevent accidents.

 Wear Appropriate Personal Protection Equipment